WAN-Solutions/wan24-Core/src/Wan24-Core Docs/articles/Collections.md

 | `ConcurrentObjectDictionary<T>` |
 | `ConcurrentLockDictionary<tKey, tValue>` |

 The `ConcurrentLockDictionary<tKey, tValue>` offers faster writings, but the .NET `ConcurrentDictionary<tKey, tValue>` uses faster lock free readings.
+Because of the item access and locking implementation of the `ConcurrentDictionary<tKey, tValue>`, it has a huge performance advantage when reading/writing many items in random access, or if the instance is going to be used for reading mostly.
+A disadvantage of the `ConcurrentDictionary<tKey, tValue>` is the required memory, and the slower access when managing only a small amount of items or running on a CPU with not so many cores.

 ## Freezable collections